Skip to main content

 written by: Dylan Selterman

 There’s been a lot of talk in the news recently about Facebook, and much of the discussion has centered on Facebook’s role in politics and journalism and user privacy.
-But... more
+But there are other discussions about Facebook’s product itself, focusing on users’ well-being and psychological health.
+Specifically, some political commentators are making somewhat inaccurate and... more

 • Load more blog posts